chase1635321/389Rspring19/assignments/3_OPSEC_SE/writeup/README.md

 ## Part 2

 A first vulnerability is the weak password on the port.
-This password should be changed to something greater than 8 characters, with numbers and symbols beyond l33t speak, that is not found in a well known wordlist.n [3]
+This password should be changed to something greater than 8 characters, with numbers and symbols beyond l33t speak, that is not found in a well known wordlist.
+[3]

 A second vulnerability is that the port itself is unfiltered.
-Access could easily be restricted to a specific ip range, or ssh with rsa keys could be used, or port knocking could be employed.
+Access could easily be restricted to a specific ip range, or ssh with RSA keys could be used, or port knocking could be employed.
 [2]

 A third vulnerability is that communication with this server is unencrypted.
 An attacker on the same local network as Elizabeth or the server could intercept a login attempt with a MITM attack [1] and read the plaintext password.